 Clients may also need to know who has subscribed current channel.
 To have this information, clients may monitor it from initial frames which are sent during a connection attempt to channel: even though the first authenticated message would be empty, this empty message with uid and channel information is received by all connected clients.
 If channel depart information is needed, either an own depart messaging can be designed, or a keepalive mechanism can be introduced on top of client layer protocol.

 In the future, the reference implementation may be enhanced with performance and resiliency improvements.
 Other extensions may be considered too as long as they do not change the general principles of Mles.

 Changes to the Mles protocol itself are not allowed after 1.0 release as a simple protocol means lightweight, compatible and understandable service.
 It may be sent to standardization to guarantee this.

 On client side, of course, any new type of service can be introduced as a 2nd level service.
-New client layer protocol implementations are welcome to be shared as examples, please send a note or a PR (and ask for a review for your crate too) if you invent such!
+New client layer protocol implementations are welcome to be shared as examples, please let us know if you invent such!